Mongolia at the 1994 Winter Olympics

-Mongolia sent a delegation to compete at the 1994 Winter Olympics in Lillehammer, Norway from 12–27 February 1994.
+Mongolia sent a delegation to compete at the 1994 Winter Olympics in Lillehammer, Norway from 12 to 27 February 1994.
 The Mongolian delegation consisted of a single short track speed skater Batchuluuny Bat-Orgil.
 He competed in two events, where he finished the 500 metres event in 24th place and the 1000 metres competition in 29th position.

 Background

 The Mongolian National Olympic Committee was recognized by the International Olympic Committee on 1 January 1962, and the nation entered Olympic competition soon after, talking part in both the 1964 Winter and Summer Olympics.
 Mongolia has only missed two Olympic Games since, the 1976 Winter Olympics; and the 1984 Summer Olympics as the Mongolians joined in the Soviet-led boycott of the Games in Los Angeles.
 Lillehammer was Mongolia's seventh appearance at a Winter Olympics.
-The 1994 Winter Olympics were held from 12–27 February 1994; a total of 1,737 athletes representing 67 National Olympic Committees took part.
+The 1994 Winter Olympics were held from 12 to 27 February 1994; a total of 1,737 athletes representing 67 National Olympic Committees took part.
 Batchuluuny Bat-Orgil, a short-track speed skater, was the only competitor Mongolia sent to Lillehammer.
 He was selected as the flag-bearer for the opening ceremony.